ThatAquarel/StudyGuides/english/2024-02-07_macbeth_act_4.md

 To do worse to you were fell cruelty,
 Which is too nigh your person.
 Heaven preserve you!
-I dare abide no longer.Messenger exits.
+I dare abide no longer.

   Whither should I fly?
 I have done no harm.
 But I remember now